qantuum/chez_pupuce/README.md

 --calendar--
 *25-Jul-2018::Creating Employe, Fournisseur and Client databases, creating CRUD interface, Personnes, Clients, Employes, Fournisseurs Class
-*26-Jul-2018::First features in Clients class, some changes to be made
+*26-Jul-2018::First features in Clients class, including the dataRead method, some changes to be made
-*27-Jul-2018::First big bug, adding Produit, Fournisseur, FournisseurProduit, Commande databases
+*27-Jul-2018::First big bug, adding Produit, Fournisseur, FournisseurProduit, Commande databases, finding a way to use session_start and session_end to connnect/disconnect Client
-*30-Jul-2018::Last fixes to Clients with changing a bit method expressions and arguments
+*30-Jul-2018::Last fixes to Clients with changing a bit method expressions and arguments :: course about sessions
-*31-Jul-2018::Starting all Employes methods, heavy copy/pasting session then changing all the necessary fields
+*31-Jul-2018::Starting all Employes methods, heavy copy/pasting session then changing all the necessary fields :: course about associating class/instances to database operations
 *01-Aug-2018::Continued Employes methods.
 A second bug is fixed, the bug was happening because of wrong table call.
 FrontEnd, form to connect an Employe by his n° secu (not hashed).
 Hopefully adding boards to manage Fournisseurs and Produits

 class diagram is provided by the coach